smarthomeNG/plugins/wunderground/README.md

 Enter you registered wunderground API key

 ### language
-Defines the language for the forcast data.
-Examples: EN: English, DL: German, FR: French, LI: British English, FC: French Canadian, CH: Swiss.
+Defines the language for the forcast data. (en: English, de: German, fr: French)

+If you need another language, lookup a complete list of language codes on www.wunderground.com

 For a complete list, consult www.wunderground.com